Excitement rises as ‘Don’t Worry Darling’ arrives in Venice

 VENICE, Italy (AP) — The Venice Film Festival is buzzing with anticipation for Olivia Wilde’s “Don’t Worry Darling,” which is having its world premiere Monday night on the Lido.

-There’s the eagerness for the film itself, a mid-century styled psychological thriller with a starry cast, including Florence Pugh, Harry Styles and Chris Pine.
-There’s also the arrival of Styles, whose otherworldly fame and following may make the Timothée Chalamet mania seen on Friday seem downright quaint.
-By 8 a.m.
-Monday, dozens of Styles fans were camping out in front of the theater where the premiere would be held that evening.

-But it seems the most breathlessly awaited event is the film’s press conference Monday afternoon.
+Pugh is in the middle of production on “Dune 2,” a massive blockbuster (also a Warner Bros. joint) and is expected to go straight back after her Venice obligations.
+Though the star of the film, she did not attend the press conference as her flight had not yet landed.

+“Florence is a force and we are so grateful that she is able to make it tonight,” Wilde said.
+“I know as a director how disruptive it is to lose an actor even for a day,”

 Behind-the-scenes drama rarely extends beyond internal industry gossip, but the question of exactly what happened in the making of “Don’t Worry Darling” has become a source of global intrigue.
-Rumors about everything from Shia LaBeouf’s departure from the film early on, to Pugh’s perceived lack of public support for the project on her social media accounts have been simmering on TikTok and twitter for some time.
+Lack of clarity about everything from Shia LaBeouf’s departure from the film early on, to Pugh’s perceived lack of public support for the project on her social media accounts have been simmering on TikTok and twitter for some time and then furthered by a report in the Hollywood newsletter Puck, citing various anonymous studio and production sources.

+Wilde, for her part, has been nothing but effusive about her lead actor.
+In an interview with The Associated Press she spoke at length an about Pugh’s extraordinary talent saying that what she did with the role was “singularly brilliant” and that the character of Alice is a “heroine for the ages.”

+Still, questions remain about why Pugh has not been posting much about the film on her Instagram.
+She didn’t hype the trailer, or say anything about getting into Venice.

 Wilde herself also became a tabloid fixture after paparazzi caught on to her off screen relationship with Styles.
 And then there was the CinemaCon moment, in which Wilde was served custody papers by her ex, Jason Sudeikis, during a presentation about her movie on stage in front of thousands of industry professionals and theater owners.